ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 ‘correlated2’.
 The method “correlated” assumes that the variables are approximately normally distributed.
-The method ‘correlated2’ is a version of the method ‘correlated’, which is robust against the normality assumption.
-Example 5.20 shows how to use the ‘correlated2’ method.
+The method ‘correlated2’ is a version of the method ‘correlated’, which is robust against the normality assumption. :numref:`code520` shows how to use the ‘correlated2’ method.
 The normality of variables can be investigated in *R*, with, for instance, a Jarque-Bera or Shapiro-Wilk test [#foot53]_.

-Example 5.20: Correlated noise addition

 .. code-block:: R
+   :linenos:
+   :caption: Correlated noise addition
+   :name: code520

     sdcInitial <- addNoise(obj = sdcInitial, variables = c('TOTFOOD', 'TOTHLTH', 'TOTALCH', 'TOTCLTH', 'TOTHOUS', 'TOTFURN', 'TOTTRSP', 'TOTCMNQ', 'TOTRCRE', 'TOTEDUC', 'TOTHOTL', 'TOTMISC'), noise = 0.5, method = "correlated2")

 In many cases, only the outliers have to be protected, or have to be protected more.
-The method ‘outdect’ adds noise only to the outliers, which is illustrated in Example 5.21.
+The method ‘outdect’ adds noise only to the outliers, which is illustrated in :numref:`code521`.
 The outliers are identified with univariate and robust multivariate procedures based on a robust Mahalanobis distance calculated by the MCD estimator (Templ et al., 2014).
 Nevertheless, noise addition is not the most suitable method for outlier protection.

-Example 5.21: Noise addition for outliers using the ‘outdect’ method

 .. code-block:: R
+   :linenos:
+   :caption: Noise addition for outliers using the ‘outdect’ method
+   :name: code521

     sdcInitial <- addNoise(obj = sdcInitial, variables = c('TOTFOOD', 'TOTHLTH', 'TOTALCH', 'TOTCLTH', 'TOTHOUS', 'TOTFURN', 'TOTTRSP', 'TOTCMNQ', 'TOTRCRE', 'TOTEDUC', 'TOTHOTL', 'TOTMISC'), noise = 0.5, method = "outdect")